Grammarly is probably the first writing tool most people think of when they want a second set of eyes on their work.

 Like other proofreading tools, this website-based checker will underline each spelling error in red to tell you it's an error.
 But it won't suggest how to fix it.
 The other features, like the grammar checker, won't underline your mistakes.
 Instead, it generates a report under the text window to show you your mistakes.
 While this can help you learn what you're doing wrong, it takes time to go back, locate the mistake, and fix it.
 Plus, the max number of words you can check is 3000.

 If English is your first language, this tool may not be the best fit for you.
-However, in 2025, Virtual Writing Tutor added support for IELTS and TOEFL prep tools, boosting its value for ESL learners.
+Virtual Writing Tutor also includes tools and resources for ESL learners, including IELTS-related writing practice and feedback features.

 Virtual Writing Tutor Features